-Because to help you get where you want to go, we want to see where you currently stand.
 Practice tests, and the diagnostic score reports that follow, bring uncertainty into focus.
 They replace hunches and guesswork with firsthand experience and performance data.
-The best way to demystify standardized testing is to pay less attention to what is suspected about a test and a test taker and more attention to what a complete test sitting and results actually tell us.
+The best way to begin demystifying standardized testing is to address what practice test results actually tell us.

 By fall of junior year, most 11th graders and their parents will want to firm up their testing roadmap for the coming year.
-Their most common opening questions are also the most sensible ones:
+Their most common opening questions are sensible ones:

 - Should I take the SAT or ACT?
 How do I choose?

 - When should I take my first official test?

 - How and when should I prepare for the test?

 Well.
 Have you taken a practice test?
 If not, let’s start there.
 Here are 10 reasons why:

 It’s normal to begrudge practice testing, but it’s in fact an advantage to have a dry run at a high stakes test.
 The experiential benefit of a full length, proctored assessment cannot be overstated.
 If students do nothing else to prepare for the ACT or SAT, they should at least work through a full exam under strict testing and timing conditions.

 Reason 2: Practice Tests Get You Comfortable With Discomfort